How to Make a Perfect Roast Chicken

 Place a wire rack in a shallow roasting pan or rimmed baking sheet.
 Cooking the chicken on a wire rack allows air to circulate under the chicken, and the skin on the bottom will become a bit crispier than if you cooked it directly on the pan.
 This is optional, however — a chicken roasted directly on the pan will also be wonderful.

-2. Butter Under the Skin
+2. Butter the Skin

-Make sure your chicken is very dry first – rinse under cool water, and blot well with paper towels.
-Also have the chicken at room temperature for more even cooking.
-Smearing some soft butter, on its own, or combined with herbs and other seasonings under the skin helps keep the breast meat moist and juicy.
-Gently lift up the skin over the breast, and use your hand to smear some butter underneath, trying not to tear the skin.
+Smearing some soft butter on its own or combined with herbs and other seasonings under the skin helps keep the breast meat moist and juicy.
+Gently lift up the skin over the breast and use your hand to smear some butter underneath, trying not to tear the skin.

-4. Season the Chicken
+3. Season the Chicken

-5. Add Ingredients Into the Chicken if Desired
+4. Stuff the Chicken if Desired

-8. Roast the Chicken
+7. Roast the Chicken

 If you are not roasting any vegetables with the chicken, it’s a good idea to add about 1/2 cup of water to the pan to prevent the drippings from burning.
 Place the chicken on the rack breast side up, slide the pan into the oven, and roast it uncovered for about 60 to 70 minutes.
-Basting is highly optional – some people feel like it makes for a crisper more flavorful skin, others (like Thomas Keller!
+Basting is highly optional — some people feel like it makes for a crisper, more flavorful skin, while others (Like Thomas Keller!
 Like Ina Garten!) feel like it’s not necessary.
 That’s the camp I like best.

-9. Testing Roast Chicken for Doneness
+8. Test the Roast Chicken for Doneness

 10. Let the Chicken Rest

-Or, once the fat has been skimmed off, place the pan you roasted the bird in on a burner (or two) set to medium high heat, return the skimmed juices to the pan, and add 1/2 to 1 cup of chicken broth or stock, and bring to a simmer, stirring to loosen all of the browned bits from the pan.
+Or, once the fat has been skimmed off, place the pan you roasted the bird in on a burner (or two) set to medium-high heat.
+Return the skimmed juices to the pan, add 1/2 to 1 cup of chicken broth or stock, and bring to a simmer, stirring to loosen all of the browned bits from the pan.
 Strain if desired.
-Pour into a small pitcher or cup, and drizzle over the meat.

-It’s best to use a cutting board or serving board with a moat to catch the juices that will emerge as you cut into the chicken.
-Start by cutting off the drumsticks.
+When carving a roasted chicken, it’s best to use a cutting board or serving board with a moat to catch the juices that will emerge as you cut into the chicken.

-What to Serve with Roast Chicken:
+What to Serve With Roast Chicken

-More Roast Chicken Recipes:
+More Roast Chicken Recipes

 Pin this now to find it later